 It is available for Linux and Windows for free.

 You can download the compressed executable from the below link for Linux systems.
 Once downloaded, extract them.
 Then execute the binary to launch the application.

 Remember, this application requires X11, PulseAudio and GStreamer plugins installed in your Linux system to work.
 If you use a modern Linux system with Wayland and Pipewire sound server (e.g. Fedora), this application may not work.

-The Restreamer application enables you to live stream videos and screencasts directly to your website without any streaming provider.
-It is also possible to use popular streaming solutions such as YouTube, Twitch, etc., with this application.
+The Restreamer application lets you live stream videos and screencasts directly to your website without any streaming provider.
+It is also possible to use popular streaming solutions, such as YouTube, Twitch, etc., with this application.

 This application is feature-rich and comes with a fair list of features.
 Here’s a quick peek at its features: